MicrosoftDocs/azure-devops-docs/docs/extend/develop/add-build-task.md

 For more help with triggers, such as CI and PR triggers, see [Specify events that trigger pipelines](../../pipelines/build/triggers.md?view=azure-devops).

 > [!NOTE]
-> Each job uses a new user agent.
-This means that when a new job starts, anything installed on the previous jobs agent is gone.
-This includes dependencies, pipeline-generated files, and compiled files.
+> Each job uses a new user agent and requires dependencies to be installed.
 >

 ### Pipeline stages